To all North Carolina women who are running their own businesses, welcome to my site!

 Is your business moving back and forth like the “push-me-pull-you” in Dr. Doolittle?
-While an adorable children’s plot, it’s hardly something you want to see in a business plan.
+Here is some sage advice: Slow down and stop playing business by men’s rules.

-So, be honest.
+Be honest.
 Be real.
 Be factual.
 Be thought provoking.
 Don’t charge forward with those spamming “offers” to potential clients by text, email and push notifications.
-Yes, you might feel like you are a salmon moving upstream against the current, but at least you will not fall off the cliff with the lemmings!

 Book Recommendation for 2020